Why chasing twitter's approval doesn't work

 Players are excellent at telling when there’s a problem.
 They’re useless at knowing how to fix it.
 Never mistake one for the other.

-Secondarily, if your solution to basically anything seems simple, you can be assured that every other person has also thought of this, because it is very simple, so if you ever find yourself saying “I don’t understand why they don’t just [thing]” then your answer is right there, you just said it: you don’t understand the problem.
+Secondarily, if your solution to basically anything seems simple, you can be assured that every other person on the team has also thought of this, because it is very simple.
+If you ever find yourself saying “I don’t understand why they don’t just [thing]” then your answer is right there: you don’t understand the problem.

-Instead of looking at something and deciding that people must be stupid to have done this, consider this may not have been the desired result, and ask yourself what context might possibly exist that makes what you’re seeing the least bad option.
+Instead of looking at something and deciding that people must be stupid to have done this, consider the thing you are seeing may not have been the desired result, and ask yourself what context might possibly exist that makes what you’re seeing the least bad option.

-It doesn’t occur to most players that result they see was not always what was intended.
-It’s actually incredibly common for things to work out differently than how they were planned.
-Often times, through tech debt, design debt, timing, and just straight up capitalism, you’ll get forced int
+It doesn’t occur to most players that result they see might not have been a compromise, but it’s actually incredibly common for things in games to work out differently than how they were planned.
+On every single game that has ever been made, either tech debt, design debt, timing, capitalism, or all of the above has forced developers to make something than they intended.

 You will find yourself right more often than wrong if you assume that everyone involved in a situation is smart and good at their job, and had no better alternative.